 “He’s right.
 I see a humanoid shadow,” said Will.
 “It’s more definite when you watch it in play.
 You could see someone moving in the background.”
-He replayed a couple of the scenes and even zoomed in on the areas that the shadows moved.
+He replayed a couple of the scenes and even zoomed in on the areas where the shadows moved.

 Alex watched the clips that Jack was playing.
-“I could see what you are saying that there “One last thing, especially in the last part of the video, there is a more definite outline of are some kinds of shadows moving in the background.”
+“I could see what you are saying that there “One last thing, especially in the last part of the video, there is a more definite outline of some kinds of shadows moving in the background.”

 someone there.”
-Isabel brought up the last scene where a humanoid shadow attacked Kiyro and then disappeared when he finished saying the verses.
+Isabel brought up the last scene where a humanoid shadow attacked Kiyro and disappeared when he finished saying the verses.

 “But why were you reading some kind of poem throughout the whole event?”
 Jack chuckled at his own joke.
 “What purpose did it serve?”

-“I’m not quite sure.”
-Kiyro replied.
-He scratched his head looking for answers but nothing came up.
+“I’m not quite sure,” Kiyro replied.
+He scratched his head, looking for answers, but nothing came up.

 “He was chanting and closing a door.”
 Isabel cut in on the conversation.

 Everybody turned their attention towards Isabel again.
-Isabel stepped back a bit uncomfortable in their full attention.
-She unconsciously pulled on her clothes trying to settle her nerves.
+Isabel stepped back, a bit uncomfortable in their full attention.
+She unconsciously pulled on her clothes, trying to settle her nerves.